glenmiracle18/alu-web-development/css_advanced/README.md

 What is a selector
 How to compute CSS Specificity Value
 What are Box properties in CSS
-How does the browser load a webpage
+How does the browser load a webpage.

 <p align="center">